 Across the city, many izakaya cater to different moods and moments, yet all stay rooted in the same philosophy: relaxed dining, thoughtfully prepared dishes, and an atmosphere that welcomes friends, colleagues, and even solo diners to linger.
 Many also pride themselves on serving the best yakitori, grilled to perfection over charcoal to enhance the authentic izakaya experience.

-The Essence of the Izakaya Experience
+The Essence of the Japanese Izakaya Experience

 Overhead view of a wooden table featuring Japanese small plates including yakitori skewers, fresh sashimi, agedashi tofu, enoki mushrooms, and glasses of beer.